 This preference for the mythical powers of capital over labor creates an incentive for managers to reframe existing jobs in such a way that their automation potential increases.
 While new purpose-driven organizational theories are arising that attempt to leverage the whole person rather than particular skills, it is hard to imagine these becoming mainstream.
 Instead, it is more likely that management will make tasks more explicit, neatly separate workloads, and develop more precise metrics by which to enable automation.
 Even if the technology to deliver on this does not arise, the armies of low-paid data laborers that are accessible even today will enable them to lower their overall investments in labor, enabling the appearance of a leaner enterprise, temporarily inflating their profits and share price.

 Some clear downsides arise from devaluing the experience of workers and attempting to make their labor digestible for machines.
 Tesla and Boeing have already learned the hard way.
 There is a value to the tacit knowledge of human workers, whose understanding of their particular job roles go beyond pure metrics, and are hard to quantify.
-If workplace efficiency was derived entirely from explicit metrics, “work-to-rule” would be a much less effective form of industrial action than it is.
-Companies that did not grow in a digital world, and evolve in a symbiotic way with investments in data analytics and artificial intelligence technologies that extend their efficacy, will find themselves with operational nightmares.
+If workplace efficiency were derived entirely from explicit metrics, “work-to-rule” would be a much less effective form of industrial action than it is.
+Companies that do not grow in a digital world, and evolve in a symbiotic way with investments in data analytics and artificial intelligence technologies that extend their efficacy, will find themselves with operational nightmares.

 Some of these problems might be easy to spot, such as reduced efficiency in production, or PR scandals caused by problematic output that slipped through human oversight.
 Others are more subtle.
 Deferring to algorithms over particular niches in an organization may prove highly efficient, which would encourage managers to aggressively adopt automated tools on more and more projects, and give them more control over an organization.
 Given the weakness of existing AIs at establishing causality, it’s possible that the correlations hold well at a certain scale, but completely break down at larger levels.
 To avoid this, domain expertise is required, something that requires the very form of labor investments that people are fretting about not being made.

 This complete deference is encouraged by the growing field of prescriptive analytics, which uses AI advances to extend traditional business analytics.
 Prescriptive analytics promises to go beyond prediction and create a truly end-to-end system for decision-making.
-Removing human input as much as possible is seen as making corporate activity more data-driven and scientific, but in reality, offloads authority to algorithm designers.
+Removing human input as much as possible is seen as making corporate activity more data-driven and scientific, but in reality offloads authority to algorithm designers.
 The new approaches to analytics that have arisen with the explosion in data in recent years have nonetheless had serious methodological issues.
 Continued growth in the analytics industry, if done in a way that capitalizes on management naiveté, encourages poor decisions.

 These risks are sustained by a narrative that undervalues the role of human labor, and takes automation as a given.
 They are also harder to correct for using conventional liberal policy mechanisms, which are not geared towards correcting the voluntary decisions of private sector actors.